jhnnsjkbk/jhnnsjkbk.github.io/_pages/about.md

 ### Hi there, I'm Johannes!

-I am a **Research Scientist** within the AI for Climate Impact team at IBM Research Europe.
+I am a **Research Scientist** within the Modeling & Algorithms for Impact team at IBM Research Europe.
 In my role, I am **leading projects on multimodal generative modeling** and am **co-leading IBM Research's activities on deep learning for planetary observations**.
 I especially focus on pretraining and scaling multi-modal deep learning models in **collaborations with NASA, ESA, and within the EU Horizon program**.
 In addition, I'm co-leading work at the **intersection of deep learning and quantum graph optimization**.

 My work on deep learning for planetary observations and weather modeling has been awarded with the **NASA Agency Group Award**, **NASA Marshall Space Flight Center Honor Award**, several **IBM accomplishment awards**, and was featured in international and national media.
 As part of my work, I am fortunate enough to **co-supervise several exceptionally bright Ph.D. students** e.g., at ETH Zurich AI Center.